A new expansion of the Riemann zeta function

 \subsection{Interpolation of partial sums}

-To evaluate Ramanujan's summation of a divergent series $\sum_{n\geq1}f(n)$, a simpler way than the formula (6) can be obtained using an interpolation function of partial sums of this series .
+To evaluate Ramanujan's summation of a divergent series $\sum_{n\geq1}f(n)$, a simpler formula than (R5) can be obtained by means of an interpolation function of the partial sums.
 In chapter VI of his Notebooks, Ramanujan uses, without any definition, such a function $\varphi$ which satisfies

 The following theorem clarifies this point.